 The Daily Pennsylvanian Alumni Association (DPAA) is an organization of alumni of the University of Pennsylvania’s student newspaper, The Daily Pennsylvanian.
 The DPAA has a dual mission of serving both its alumni members and the current student staff of the DP.

 The newspaper was founded in 1885 (originally as “The Pennsylvanian” before becoming daily).
 The DPAA was created in 1987, although there had been several previous short-lived attempts to create an alumni organization dating back to the 1960s.

-If you are a DP alumnus who has not received periodic emails or mailings from us, and you haven’t previously used this site, please sign up for your free basic membership by clicking here.
-If you have previously registered with the DPAA and want to get your login name and password to update your contact information or access other features of the website, please write us a short email at dpaa@theDP.com with your name and class year, and we’ll send you login information.
+If you are a DP alum who has recently graduated or who has not received periodic emails or mailings from us, please sign up for your free membership here so we can send you periodic DP and DPAA news.
+If you are on our list and want to update your contact information, just write us a short email at dpaa@theDP.com with your updated email address, postal address, phone number, job title, employer, etc.

 Contributions to the DP/DPAA are greatly and gratefully appreciated.
-You can make a new or renewal membership gift by clicking here; you have the option to designate a contribution to the Eric Jacobs Scholarship Fund (which helps current DP students devote more time to the DP instead of maintaining outside jobs) or the DP Development Fund (which aims to provide for a new home for the DP and other long-term needs of the organization).
+The DP is a 501(c)(3) non-profit organization, and donations are tax-deductible as allowed by law.
+You can make a contribution here.
+Contributions will be used to support the DP and DPAA however the organization determines it is most beneficial, but you have the option to designate a contribution specifically to the Eric Jacobs Scholarship Fund (which helps current DP students devote more time to the DP instead of maintaining outside jobs) or the DP Development Fund (which aims to provide for a new home for the DP and other long-term needs of the organization).